Trustroots/Trustroots-React-Native/README.md

 npm start
 ```

-Now start up your android virtual device.
-Then run
+Install the app to the device:

 ```
 react-native run-android
 ```

-to install the app to the device.
+Enable remote debugging:

+- `ctrl-m`, click "start remote debugging"
+- this will open [http://localhost:8081/debugger-ui] in your browser
+- you might need to also open dev tools

 For more comprehensive instructions see: [Re-natal's readme](https://github.com/drapanjanas/re-natal)